materialsvirtuallab/m3gnet/README.md

 ## Apple Silicon Installation

-Special care may be needed for Apple Silicon (M1, M1 Pro, M1 Max, M1 Ultra) machines.
-Apple Silicon has extremely powerful ML capabilities.
-Here are the recommended steps to get m3gnet working on Apple Silicon devices.
+Apple Silicon (M1, M1 Pro, M1 Max, M1 Ultra) has extremely powerful ML capabilities, but special steps are needed for the installation of tensorflow and other dependencies.
+Here are the recommended installation steps.

 1. Ensure that you already have XCode and CLI installed.
 2. Install Miniconda or Anaconda.
-3. Create a Python 3.9 environment,
+3. Create a Python 3.9 environment.
 ```bash
 conda create --name m3gnet python=3.9
 conda activate m3gnet